PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interaction_Information_Processing_Fundamentals.md

 5. Create a high-level design for HCAI applications.

 Table of contents:
-0. Kick-off: 0.5 hours
+0. Kick-off: 1 hour
 1. Interaction and Information Processing Fundamentals: 0.5 hours
 2. Design Techniques:  1.5 hours
-3. Workshop - High-level design: 2 hours
+3. Datalab Preparation 1 - High-level design: 2 hours
-3. Introduction to Human-Centered Artificial Intelligence **Lecture**: 1.5 hours
+3. Introduction to Human-Centered Artificial Intelligence **Lecture**: .75 hours
-4. Workshop: 1 hour
+4. Datalab Preparation 2: High-Level Design for HCAI Applications: 1 hour

 **Now, open your worklog and plan the different tasks for today in there!**